octavore/lightproxy/README.md

 ## TLS

-All proxied URLS are also available over https.
-Lightproxy does this by listening for TLS connections on a separate port (configurable).
+All proxied URLS are also automatically available over https, i.e. http://foo.wip is also served with https at https://foo.wip.

+Internally, lightproxy does this by listening for TLS connections on a separate port, 7998.
+You can change this port if it conflicts with another app you have running.
+You should never need to connect to it directly.

 Please note that you will see browser warnings because lightproxy generates a self-signed certificate.
 To suppress the warnings, you can tell lightproxy to sign certificates using a locally trusted root CA.